Total Carbon Column Observing Network: Data products

-Participating sites and Institutions
+Participating sites and institutions

 Current TCCON sites are located in the United States, China, Canada, Germany, Poland, France, Japan, Australia, New Zealand, South Korea, Réunion, and Ascension Island.
 A former site was in Brazil.
 Sites can change when an instrument needs to be moved to a new location.

 TCCON members collaborate from a variety of different institutions.
 In North America some of these include Caltech, JPL, Los Alamos National Laboratory, NASA Ames, and the University of Toronto.
 In Europe some of these include Karlsruhe Institute of Technology, Max Planck Institute for Biogeochemistry, University of Bremen, Agencia Estatal de Meteorología, Royal Belgian Institute for Space Aeronomy, Finnish Meteorological Institute, and Pierre and Marie Curie University.
 In the western Pacific some of these include University of Wollongong, National Institute of Water and Atmospheric Research, National Institute for Environmental Studies, JAXA, and National Institute of Meteorological Research of the Republic of Korea.

-New sites are admitted into the network when site investigators demonstrate required hardware, and data processing ability.
-Uniformity is maintained across the network by using the same FTS model and the same retrieval software.
-GGG is the software of the TCCON.
-It includes the I2S (interferogram to spectrum) FFT, and GFIT spectral fitting subroutines.
-GFIT is also the fitting algorithm that was used for ATMOS which flew on the Space Shuttle, and is used for spectral fitting of spectra obtained by a balloon borne spectrometer.